muratk3n/thirdwave/en/README.md

 ---

 Scientifically as well, whichever country made your career happen gets the credit.
-Do graduate degree in US, you are their success story.
+Do graduate degree in US, work there, you are their success story.

 So there is not much "brain drain" as is usually known, there is "raw brain material drain", where raw parts move from country to country